The wedding guide: how to pull off your outfit (1/4)

 The two patterns of the same nature must be of two different scales and the third pattern must have the same scale as one of them.

-This is the best way to put three patterns together in my opinion and it's easier than it seems.
-For example, this suit with spaced tennis stripes, this fine striped shirt very close together with a tie with spaced polka dots.
+This is the best way to put three patterns together I find and it's easier than it looks.
+For example, this spaced tennis stripe suit, this very close fine striped shirt with a spaced polka dot tie.

 watercolor wedding suit black white brown

-We do not advise you to go beyond this, unless you feel comfortable doing so or have experience.
-But if you feel like you've learned something from looking at these designs, then perhaps it's best to be wise and start by putting together two patterns of the same nature, like stripes for example.
+We don't recommend going beyond this unless you feel comfortable or have experience.
+But if you feel like you've learned something from looking at these drawings, then maybe it's better to stay wise and start by putting together two patterns of the same nature, like stripes for example.

 4. What colors to wear in a wedding outfit?